react-bootstrap-table/react-bootstrap-table2/docs/table-props.md

 ```

 ## pagination - [Object]
 `pagination` allow user to render a pagination panel on the bottom of table.
-But pagination funcitonality is separated from core of `react-bootstrap-table2` so that you are suppose to install `react-bootstrap-table2-paginator` additionaly.
+But pagination functionality is separated from core of `react-bootstrap-table2` so that you are suppose to install `react-bootstrap-table2-paginator` additionally.

 ```sh
 $ npm install react-bootstrap-table2-paginator --save